JuneOh710/CourseChat/README.md

 # Note
 Instead of just serving static files, I added routes using express and used ejs as the templating language.
-Terns out I have no idea what I'm doing so this was a fail.